 Infant Safety Outcomes

-In all, there is inconsistent evidence that maternal TDF use during pregnancy may be associated with transient, small growth delays in the first year of life that are of uncertain clinical significance.31
+In all, there is inconsistent evidence that maternal TDF use during pregnancy may be associated with transient, small growth delays during the first year of life.
+These delays are of uncertain clinical significance.35

-In a cross-sectional study of 68 children ages 1 to 6 years who were exposed to but not infected with HIV and who had in utero exposure to combination regimens with (N = 33) or without (N = 35) TDF, evaluation of quantitative bone ultrasound and parameters of bone metabolism gave similar measures between groups.32 In contrast, a study evaluating whole body dual-energy X-ray absorptiometry (DXA) scans within 4 weeks of birth among 74 infants exposed to more than 8 weeks of TDF in utero and 69 infants with no TDF exposures, the adjusted mean whole body bone mineral content (BMC) was significantly lower in the TDF group by 6.3 g (P = 0.004) as was the whole-body-less-head BMC (-2.6 g, P = 0.056).
-The duration and clinical significance of these findings require further longitudinal evaluation.33
+In a cross-sectional study of 68 children aged 1 to 6 years who were exposed to HIV (but uninfected) and who had in utero exposure to combination regimens with (n = 33) or without (n = 35) TDF, quantitative bone ultrasound measures and bone metabolism marker levels were similar for both groups.36 Another study evaluated whole body dual-energy X-ray absorptiometry (DXA) scans performed within 4 weeks of birth among 74 infants who were exposed to >8 weeks of TDF in utero and 69 infants with no TDF exposure.
+The adjusted mean whole-body bone mineral content (BMC) was significantly lower in the TDF group by 6.3 g (P = 0.004), as was the whole-body-less-head BMC (-2.6 g, P = 0.056).
+The duration and clinical significance of these findings require further longitudinal evaluation.37

-A study of 136 infants in Malawi whose mothers received TDF/emtricitabine/efavirenz in pregnancy (and no control group for comparison) documented low-grade, transient abnormalities of serum phosphate and serum creatinine at ages 6 and 12 months.34
+A study of 136 infants in Malawi whose mothers received TDF/emtricitabine/efavirenz during pregnancy (with no control group for comparison) documented low-grade, transient abnormalities of serum phosphate and serum creatinine at ages 6 and 12 months.38

 |Formulation||Dosing Recommendations||Use in Pregnancy|